News & Resources

 Student loan debt

-Student loan debt remains the responsibility of the borrower even after you’re married, but marriage or common law status might affect the repayment of your student loans and your ability to take out new student loans.
+Student loan debt remains the responsibility of the borrower even after you’re married, but marriage or common law status might affect not just the repayment of your student loans, but your ability to take out new student loans.

 If one or both partners are applying for repayment assistance, their spouse or common-law partner’s income must be reported.
 This income will be factored into the payment calculation and will likely increase the borrower’s monthly payment.

 A spouse or common-law spouse’s income must also be reported if one spouse is returning to school and is applying for new student loans.
 This can often make a student ineligible for student loans.
-Many people don’t realize that when it comes to Canada Student Loans, it’s the federal definition of common law that applies.
-Federal law considers couples who have lived together for one year to be spouses.
+Many people don’t realize that when it comes to Canada Student Loans, it’s the federal definition of common law that applies, meaning, couples who have lived together for one year are considered spouses.

 This is different than the provinces and territories that generally only consider a couple common law if they’ve lived together for two years or live together for one year and have a child together.